foothing/laravel-repository/README.md

 ```

 ### Nested filters
-It's also possible to query against a Model relation.
+It's also possible to query a Model relation.
 Assume your
 Eloquent Model defines a `children` relation like so:

 ```php